ziirish/burp-ui/docs/introduction.rst

 ------------

-Because it's an Open Source project, people are free (and encouraged) to open issues in the `bug-tracker <https://git.ziirish.me/ziirish/burp-ui/issues>`_ where will find there the current opened issues.
+Because it's an Open Source project, people are free (and encouraged) to open issues in the `bug-tracker <https://git.ziirish.me/ziirish/burp-ui/issues>`_.
+You will also find there the current opened issues.

 There are also a few issues unrelated to the code itself: